Rubyfi/jekyll-uno-landingpage/README.md

-# jekyll-uno
+# jekyll-uno-aboutme

-Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+Jekyll-Uno-Aboutme - a minimal, responsive theme for Jekyll based on the [Jekyll-Uno](https://github.com/joshgerdes/jekyll-uno).

 > :warning:
   This theme requires ruby and rubygems installed